top

 On the other hand, if you’re having difficulty finding a VA lender, it may be beneficial to choose an experienced real estate agent first who can refer you to VA lenders they’ve worked with.

-Real estate agents often list their contact information their websites, or their companies’ websites, on real estate marketing materials, and “For Sale” signs on the properties they represent.
-You can phone, email, or text an agent to establish contact.
-Or, if you’re in the neighborhood, you may be able to go into the office for an informal chat before you decide whether to work with them.
+How do I contact a real estate agent?
+Real estate agents often list their contact information on their websites, on real estate marketing materials, and “For Sale” signs on the properties they represent.
+You can call, email or text an agent to establish contact.

+Do you find a lender or a real estate agent first?
 It’s a good idea to talk to a lender before finding a real estate agent.
-Many agents these days require a preapproval letter, which you’ll need to get from a lender.
+Many agents these days require a pre-approval letter, which you’ll need to get from a lender.
 A lender can also recommend good real estate agents in your area, possibly even ones who have experience working with homebuyers whose circumstances are similar to yours.

 It’s crucial to recruit the right professionals on your homebuying journey.
-And your real estate agent is one of those key professionals.
+Your real estate agent is one of those key professionals.

 “A real estate agent experienced with VA loans will avoid making common mistakes like forgetting VA requirements or trying to waive a home appraisal, which the VA doesn’t allow,” Adams says.
 “They’ll be aware of all the nuances involved and will ensure you close on time and don’t lose your deal.”